You will learn

 The mapping between the persistent volume and Pod is provided by an object of type PersistentVolumeClaim.
 This object expresses a specific application request for storage space.
 If there is a PersistentVolume that matches the request, a mapping will be created.

 We can create this object separately, or use a special object of type StatefulSet.
 It contains rules for creating and deleting pods on any node so that access to their status is maintained.
-If the application data located on the local disk, so Kubernetes will ensure that pod only performs on the node where the volume is located.
+If the application data is located on the local disk, Kubernetes will ensure that the pod runs only on the node where the volume is located.
 This makes the files in the persistent volume accessible transparently.
 As a rule, the container does not need to know where and how the files it works with are stored.

-The StatefulSet object will be similar to theDeployment object, but it will also contain a template for creating the request to a persistent volume of type PersistentVolumeClaim:
+The StatefulSet object will be similar to the Deployment object, but it will also contain a template for creating the request to a persistent volume of type PersistentVolumeClaim:

 Create a file postgres_ss.yaml and write in it: